Svitávka: Administrative division

+Etymology

+The name Svitávka is a diminutive of 'Svitava'.

 Geography

 Svitávka is located about 15 km north of Blansko and 31 km north of Brno.
 It lies mostly in the Boskovice Furrow, only the western part of the municipal territory extends into the Upper Svratka Highlands.
 The highest point is at 459 m above sea level.
 The Svitava River flows through the market town.

 History

 The area was populated already in the stone age.
 A document that supposedly dates from 1201 and mentioned the existence of Svitávka in 1169 was a proven forgery from the 14th century.
 The first written mention of Svitávka is from 1284, when the village was owned by the Hradisko Monastery in Olomouc and King Wenceslaus II approved fortification of the village and thus promoted it to a market town.
 In 1461, Svitávka was acquired by Lords of Boskovice.
-Later Svitávka became a village again, but in 1583, Emperor Rudolf II promoted it to a market town again.
+Later Svitávka became again a village, but in 1583, Emperor Rudolf II promoted it again to a market town.
 During the Thirty Years' War, Svitávka was looted by the Swedish army.